 Call: how is call divided?
 Many times call will be pooled with several practices in the community.
 How big is the pool, how many calls do the doctors receive per night, and how many weeks of call per year?
 Is there call for a hospital?
 Is the hospital a level one or two trauma center?
 If so, are you reimbursed for it, how much?
 How many calls per night and are you required to perform surgery?
 Is the hospital well equipped for eye traumas?
 If taking hospital call are you required to do inpatient consults?
 Paid for doing them?

 Satellite offices: where are they, and is it with or against traffic?
 How often are you expected to go?
 To all of them?
 Try to get this in the contract if it’s important to spend a certain number of days at the main office.

 Your salary and earnings potential: are you being compensated fairly?
 Typically compensation is a $180-250k base salary for comprehensive, and $200-300k for retina.
 Then there is a incentive bonus of 20-35% for collections 2-3X over base salary.
+Here’s a post about how productive you need to be to reach your bonus.
 Has the owner calculated what your projected number of patients, collections, and bonus will be?
 Is there a chance of a buy in?
 How is it calculated, is the buy in fair?
 Heck, if you pay me $2 million you can have my practice tomorrow…

 Hint: don’t buy a house until you’re sure you don’t have to move, which usually means you have been offered, negotiated and accepted partnership.
 And if you can live like a resident for a few years and save the money for retirement or in case you need to go solo and go without income for a few months, you’ll be light years ahead and have more flexibility in your life.
 If you can delay gratification a little at the beginning of attending hood, it pays off in multiples later.